compulim/generator-azure-web-app/README.md

 * `npm run build` will start the build process
 * `npm run deploy` will deploy the website to Azure Web App
-* `npm run hostdev` will host a development server and bundle on-the-fly
+* `npm run host:dev` will host a development server and bundle on-the-fly
-* `npm run hostprod` will host a production server using pre-bundled files
+* `npm run host:prod` will host a production server using pre-bundled files
 * `npm run pack` will pack production server and bundled files into a ZIP file using MSDeploy

 ## Advanced: Building the website

 To build the website, `npm run build`.
-The build output will be located at `dist/iisapp/`.
+The build output will be located at `dist/website/`.

 You can specify production build by: